Established in 2017 by mother-daughter duo Sophie and Chey Novak, Queanbeyan’s Bodhifit Studio isn’t your…

 It’s undeniable, breakfast is important and well established as a healthy lifestyle habit.

 You need to prioritise breakfast.
-If you don’t, you’ll run out of time in the mornings and it won’t happen.
+If you don’t, you’ll run out of time in the mornings before you have to get to that Zoom meeting and it won’t happen.
 It’s as important as doing your hair (if you do your hair, that is).